deangilmoreremix/smartcrmdash/docs/remote-contacts-integration.md

 - `CONTACT_DELETED` - A contact was deleted in remote module
 - `REQUEST_CONTACTS` - Request current CRM contact data
 - `SYNC_REQUEST` - Request full synchronization
+- `NAVIGATE` - Navigate to a specific CRM route
+- `NAVIGATE_BACK` - Navigate back in browser history
+- `NAVIGATE_TO_DASHBOARD` - Navigate to CRM dashboard

 ## Testing the Integration